Effective Sales Presentations: 11 Tips to Win Deals + Templates

-When you have the numbers clear, reiterate the problem: “So you lose $X every week because of this problem.
-That’s over $X per year that’s going down the drain until you solve this issue.”
+When you have the numbers clear, reiterate the problem: “So, you lose $X every week because of this problem.
+That’s more than $Y per year that’s going down the drain until you solve this issue.”

-Then, bring in your value point: “With our product, you could save $X every year by eliminating this problem for your team.”
+Then, bring in your value point: “With our product, you could save $Z every year by eliminating this problem for your team.”

 Instead of telling prospects that your product is the best because it’s the only one that does X, lead prospects to the features and benefits that set your product apart with open-ended questions.

 This creates value and context around a problem that only your product can solve.